Russia says it shot down Ukrainian drone near airbase - KESQ

 Ukrainian-controlled areas of the neighboring Kherson region were shelled 33 times over the past 24 hours, according to Kherson’s Ukrainian Gov. Yaroslav Yanushevich.
 There were no casualties.

 On Sunday, Russian forces attacked the city of Kramatorsk, where Ukrainian forces are headquartered.
-Three missiles hit an industrial facility and damaged residential buildings, but no casualties were reported, according to the battlefield report from the Ukrainian presidency.
+Three missiles hit an industrial facility and damaged residential buildings, but no casualties were reported, according to local officials.

 In the partially occupied eastern Donetsk region, fierce battles continue around the city of Bakhmut, which Russian forces have been trying to seize for weeks to consolidate their grip on Ukraine’s east.

-In the neighboring Luhansk region that it is almost entirely under Moscow’s control, the Russian forces are “suffering huge losses and medical facilities are overwhelmed with wounded soldiers,” Luhansk’s Ukrainian governor, Serhiy Haidai, told Ukrainian television Monday.
+In the neighboring Luhansk region, which is almost entirely under Moscow’s control, Russian forces are “suffering huge losses and medical facilities are overwhelmed with wounded soldiers,” Luhansk’s Ukrainian governor, Serhiy Haidai, told Ukrainian television Monday.
 The Russian army is redeploying paratroopers from the Kherson region to the area, Haidai said.

+He also said that Russian forces have withdrawn from their military command operations post in the town of Kreminna as Ukrainian forces were nearing the town after months of intense fighting.
+Russian forces relocated to Kreminna and several other other areas in September after they pulled back from the Kharkiv region in eastern Ukraine.

-On Saturday, a deadly attack on the city of Kherson, which was retaken by Kyiv’s forces last month, killed and wounded scores.
-Local residents are lining up to donate blood for those wounded in the deadly attack, Gov. Yaroslav Yanushevich said Monday.
+On Saturday, a deadly attack on the city of Kherson, which was retaken by Kyiv’s forces last month, killed and wounded scores of people.
+Local residents are lining up to donate blood for the wounded, Yanushevich said Monday.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine